SpamWatch/spamwatch-go/README.md

 go get github.com/SpamWatch/spamwatch-go
 ```

-Full documentation of this api, can be found [here](https://docs.spamwat.ch/).
+Full documentation of this API, can be found [here](https://docs.spamwat.ch/).

 <hr/>